 A bridge is considered deficient if it is either structurally deficient (SD) or functionally obsolete (FO) as defined using Federal Highway Administration criteria.
 A SD bridge is in poor condition or has insufficient load capacity when compared to modern design standards.
 A FO bridge has poor roadway alignment, or has clearance or width restrictions that no longer meet the usual criteria for the system it serves.
-MoDOT staff inspects all state-owned bridges.
-There are currently a total of 10,224 bridges on the state highway system.
+MoDOT staff inspects all state-owned bridges annually.
+There are currently a total of 10,183 bridges on the state highway system.

 Bridge conditions on Missouri highways have shown a moderate improvement in the last five years as a result of increasing funds directed to taking care of the existing highway system.
-Currently, 2,892 bridges are considered deficient on the state highway system.
+Currently, 2,907 bridges are considered deficient on the state highway system.
 A minimum of \$10 million per year has recently been dedicated to preventive maintenance activities on bridges to slow the number of bridges falling into the deficient category.
+The number of deficient bridges has been reduced by about 50 each year since 2000.